ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 ```

 ### On MacOS with Docker Edge and Kubernetes
-This deployment is using the last Docker Edge version which include kubernetes simple cluster.
+This deployment is using the last Docker Edge version which includes kubernetes simple cluster.

-The folder scripts/kafka include a set of yaml files to configure zookeeper and kafka:
+The folder scripts/kafka includes a set of yaml files to configure zookeeper and kafka:
 ```
+cd scripts/kafka
 # Create the zookeeper single node (one replica) exposing port 2181
 kubectl create -f zookeeper-deployment.yaml
-# expose zokeeper with a nodeport service on port 30181 mapped to docker image port 2181
+# expose zookeeper with a nodeport service on port 30181 mapped to docker image port 2181
 kubectl create -f zookeeper-service.yaml
 ```
 Modify the kafka deployment yaml file to change the IP addresses set with your ip address.